OxfordSKA/OSKAR/python/docs/containers.rst

 .. note::

-  These containers are intended for use only on Linux systems (optionally) with NVIDIA GPUs, as they make use of the `nvidia/cuda` base image.
+  These containers are intended for use only on Linux systems (optionally) with NVIDIA GPUs, as they use the `nvidia/cuda` base image.
   However, they will also run on Linux systems without GPUs attached.

-  On the host system, GPU drivers supporting CUDA 10.1 or later must be installed in order to use these containers, if using GPUs.
+  On the host system, GPU drivers supporting CUDA 10.1 or later must be installed in order to use these containers with GPUs.

 .. toctree::